Lund University Main Building

-The design is characterised by Helgo Zettervall's fascination with classical antiquity, and features columns and fancy copings.
+The design is characterised by Zettervall's fascination with classical antiquity, and features columns and fancy copings.
 There were originally four sphinxes on the roof, but they had to be removed within 30 years because of bad quality.
-In the 1990s four new sphinxes were placed on the roof.
+In the 1990s, four new sphinxes were placed on the roof.

 Like many of Zettervall's buildings, it was criticized for a lack of uniformity and not being well thought out.